 No. 1 Kansas outright Big 12 champ after 66-62 win at Tech

+“I just want to say it’s a good conference,” Azubuike said.
+“In the Big 12 there are all these teams that are competing all the time.
+A lot of people really don’t know how hard it is with defense and everything.
+It’s tough.”

-Texas Tech (18-13, 9-9 Big 12), last year's national runner-up after sharing the Big 12 title with Kansas State, had a chance to tie the game with 2.8 seconds left.
+Texas Tech (18-13, 9-9), last year's national runner-up after sharing the Big 12 title with Kansas State, had a chance to tie the game with 2.8 seconds left.
 But Davide Moretti, who made a 3-pointer only seconds earlier, missed another one from long range.
 The Red Raiders guard fell to floor after contact with Marcus Garrett, but was no foul called.

+“That’s the best Kansas team I’ve seen," Tech coach Chris Beard said.
+“Dotson, the best guard in college basketball.
+Dok’s the best big in college basketball and Garrett is the best defender in college basketball, and their role players just don’t make mistakes.”

+Ochai Agbaji added 12 points for the Jayhawks.
+Garrett had nine points and eight rebounds, including a driving layup in the final half-minute of the game.

 Moretti had 18 points, while TJ Hoyfield had 11 points for Texas Tech, which lost its fourth game in a row when trying to get back into the NCAA Tournament.